-We are building one of the first organizations that's doing that, explicitly, for nonprofits.
+We are building one of the first organizations that is explicitly for nonprofits.
 The industry has been royalling with a new study that just came out recently.
-That study: racial and ethnic barriers to solar adoption, for rooftop solar, showed with a lot of accuracy, that black communities, particularly in the United States, even normalizing for income, have significantly, and statistically lower adoption rates of clean energy.
+That study: racial and ethnic barriers to solar adoption for rooftop solar showed that black communities, even normalizing for income have significantly and statistically lower adoption rates of clean energy.
 When we think about the work we're doing, it's to address disparities.
-We have communities that are middle to upper income, often white neighborhoods, with massive modernization efforts underway, around clean energy, and other pieces.
-And then we have the Amazons, and all of these large corporations rolling out clean energy, in a big way.
-These people are saving a ton of money because it makes a lot of sense to do.
+We have communities that are middle to upper income, often white neighborhoods.
+Then we have the Amazons and all of these large corporations rolling out clean energy in a big way.
+These people are saving a ton of money.
 It's not a vanity project.
 These are really cost-effective interventions that require the ability to leverage capital.
-They have the ability to borrow money, or to finance contracts in some way, that allow them to do this stuff.
+They have the ability to borrow money or to finance contracts in some way that allows them to invest in clean energy.
 We are working to bring that chain benefit, to the equivalent markets at both sizes.

-Instead of the Amazon, we want to bring free and clean energy to the YMCA, to the temple, synagogue, the church, which our office is in.
+Instead of the Amazons, we want to bring free and clean energy to the YMCA, to the temple, synagogue, the church, and small businesses in our community.

-We want to be bringing it to those folks.
-At the household level, we want to bring it to the low-income household.
-And start that process of bringing in the financing, and the resources it's going to take to have their home be comfortable, powered by clean energy, and affordable to live in.
+We want to be bringing clean energy to everyone.
+At the household level, we want to bring it to the low-income household, and start that process of bringing in the financing, and the resources it's going to take to have their home be comfortable, powered by clean energy, and affordable to live in.

 I talked a lot about access.
-We offer pay-as-you-go models, we offer loan options, and coach people through different ways of paying for this clean energy transition that's underway.
+We offer pay-as-you-go models, we offer loan options, and we coach people through different ways of paying for this clean energy transition that's underway.
 That's a big part of our consumer side work.
-On the job side, when we think about who's working in industry, the big numbers the Solar Foundation put out, is that it is still 70% white, and male, of which I, myself, am included.
+When we think about who's working in the industry, the big numbers the Solar Foundation put out is that it is still 70% white and male, of which I am included.
 I’m very dedicated to being a part of changing, and evolving that statistic, over time.
-That’s one of the key pieces of the work we have before us, to do energy democracy well.
-To ensure we have a diverse stakeholder group, who are making the decisions, deciding what's the next community that gets a big, community-wide marketing campaign.
+That’s one of the key pieces of the work we have before us.
+To ensure we have a diverse stakeholder group, deciding what's the next community that gets a big, community-wide marketing campaign.

 That is a very 360 approach.

-I certainly appreciate your saying that, and I think from our perspective, at once, we are community-based, but we're a developer, right?
-We're trying to build a replicable model, that allows us to expand clean energy.
+I certainly appreciate your saying that, and I think from our perspective, we are both community-based as well as a developer, right?
+We're trying to build a replicable model that allow clean energy to expand.
 We have a revenue model.
-We are not registered, but we are on our way, to becoming a benefit corporation.
+We are not registered, but we are on our way to becoming a benefit corporation.
 You believe that business can be a force for good, in this modern context.
 We have that side of us.

-But this clean energy transition needs to happen so quickly, it's not going to happen through traditional marketing.
+This clean energy transition needs to happen quickly, so it's not going to happen through traditional marketing.

 It's not going to happen by robocalling people, by sending out mailers, by filling people's inboxes with newsletter updates.
-It's going to happen when we tell a powerful enough story, that it's going to build our movement, and actually drive systemic change.
+It's going to happen by telling a powerful story, that we’re going to build our movement and actually drive systemic change.
 Like what we're seeing with the Green New Deal.
 On the policy level, we have to build that kind of love for the work we have before us, in a societal context.